Adding Picnic Tables, Trash Cans, Benches, Bike Racks, and Cars to Your Park Model

 Learn More

-3D text also comes into our model with glue to any already selected.
-If we ever want to change that we can go back to edit and then change glue to any or none or any of these other options and you can play around with each one of these things too.
-Next let's bring in our trash in our recycling cans.
+3D text also comes into our model with glue to Any already selected.
+If we ever want to change that we can go back to Edit and then change glue to Any or None or any of these other options and you can play around with each one of these things too.
+Next let's bring in our trash and our recycling cans.

-So again let's go to the 3D warehouse and then let's scroll down until we can find VDCI trash in recycling and download.
-I will click yes to load this directly into my SketchUp model.
-I will place one over here to the side and then I will delete that and I'll go into my select window in my components dialog box and scroll down until I can find VDCI trash can.
+So again let's go to the 3D warehouse and then let's scroll down until we find VDCI Trash and Recycling and download.
+I will click Yes to load this directly into my SketchUp model.
+I will place one over here to the side and then I will delete that and I'll go into my Select window in my Components dialog box and scroll down until I can find VDCI Trash Can.

-Let's go into edit and again let's rename this trash can in recycle can.
-I just deleted the VDCI then click enter.
+Let's go into Edit and again let's rename this Trash Can and Recycle Can.
+I just deleted the VDCI then click Enter.
 Before we place our trash cans I would like to change the axes direction so that they are placed parallel to our sidewalks.

 As you can see right now they're coming in parallel to our origin and our axes.
 I want our axes to be parallel to our street so we'll make an additional scene that shows one scene where the axes are this direction and another scene where the axes follow along the edge of the sidewalk.
-So I will click escape to end this task of loading this being able to bring in this recycling bin and then let's add a new scene.
+So I will click Escape to end this task of loading the recycling bin and then let's add a new scene.

-So to do that let's go to window default tray scenes.
+So to do that let's go to Window, Default Tray, Scenes.
 You can see the scene dialog box comes in at the bottom.
-If you click this plus button this means this creates an add scene.
+If you click this plus button this creates and adds a scene.

 So I will click this add scene and if you click on this little arrow and a plus this will add more details to our scenes.
 I will close some of these dialog boxes so I have more room and you can see there are many different options for this scene.
-I will uncheck include an animation because we don't want the scene to be something that we can create an animation from it's just to toggle the axes in different directions.
+I will uncheck Include in animation because we don't want the scene to be something that we can create an animation from; it's just to toggle the axes in different directions.

 All right so now I will update the scene based off of the settings that I set and then update and then I will go into my axes on my large tool set right here and I'm going to want to create an axis that's along this line.
-Because I know that this is it's kind of not flat I do know that my clubhouse is parallel to that sidewalk and I know it is flat so I will click on one point here and then click on another point here and then a third point which is going to show the other direction and I want and I want this to be the same direction so I can a third point right here and now you can see that I've created an axis that's parallel to the sidewalk.
-I will go into this add scene button I can click this add scene or I could right click on the scene top up here right click add to add a scene and this comes into scene two and I can rename this as project north axes and click enter making sure that my include animation is turned off.
+Because I know that this is kind of not flat I do know that my clubhouse is parallel to that sidewalk and I know it is flat so I will click on one point here and then click on another point here and then a third point which is going to show the other direction.
+I want this to be the same direction so I'll click a third point right here and now you can see that I've created an axis that's parallel to the sidewalk.
+I will go into this add scene button I can click this add scene or I could right-click on the scene top up here, right-click add to add a scene and this comes into Scene Two and I can rename this as Project North Axes and click Enter making sure that my Include animation is turned off.

-I now have two scenes and if I toggle back and forth you can see that one axis has the axis over one scene has the axis over here the other has the axis over here.
-You can see that it's moving between both of these because I have camera location turned on if I deselect camera location and then update and then click on project north axes uncheck camera location and then update scene now if I toggle back and forth the only thing that changes between the two are my axes so this is helpful when we want to bring in components to be aligned on specific axes such as the recycling can.
-Now going into project north axes we can go back into our components and click on the trash can and now you can see that our trash cans are upside down and that is because we drew our axes down rather than up so let's click escape undo this and let's fix these axes making sure that our blue axis is pointing up so go into axes click here click here and then click at the same spot again making sure that our blue is completely vertical and now we can go back into our trash can and we can start placing our components parallel to our sidewalk.
+I now have two scenes and if I toggle back and forth you can see that one scene has the axes over here and the other has the axes over here.
+You can see that it's moving between both of these because I have Camera Location turned on.
+If I deselect Camera Location and then update, and then click on Project North Axes, uncheck Camera Location and then update the scene, now if I toggle back and forth, the only things that change between the two are my axes.
+This is helpful when we want to bring in components aligned to specific axes such as the recycling can.
+Now, going into Project North Axes, we can go back into our components and click on the trash can, and now you can see that our trash cans are upside down, and that is because we drew our axes down rather than up.
+So let's click Escape, undo this, and let's fix these axes, making sure that our blue axis is pointing up.
+So I'll go into Axes, click here, click here, and then click at the same spot again, making sure that our blue is completely vertical.
+Now we can go back into our trash can and start placing our components parallel to our sidewalk.

-I will place trash cans right here I'll go again I'll place another set of trash cans right over here and then moving around until you find some good locations I'll place another set right here.
+I will place trash cans right here.
+I'll go again and place another set of trash cans right over here, and then move around until I find some good locations.
+I'll place another set right here.
 I think that looks pretty good for some trash cans.
-We don't need to change the glue to option for the trash cans because I do not want these coming in out of the ground in some weird angles so we can leave it as is.
+We don't need to change the Glue To option for the trash cans because I do not want these coming out of the ground at weird angles, so we can leave it as is.

 photo of Derek McFarland